Barbara West Carpenter

-Barbara West Carpenter is an American politician serving as a member of the Louisiana House of Representatives from the 63rd district, where she has served since 2015.
+Barbara West Carpenter is a college official and state legislator in Louisiana.
+She works at Southern University.
+She is an alumnus from Capitol High School in Baton Rouge and Southern University.
+She is a member of the Louisiana Legislative Black Caucus and the Louisiana Legislative Women's Caucus.
+A member of the Louisiana House of Representatives from the 63rd district, she has served since 2015.

 Education

 Carpenter received a Bachelor of Science in vocational education and general science and a Master of Education in secondary education and administration from Southern University.
 She went on to earn her PhD in adult and occupational education and international education from Kansas State University.

 Career

 Carpenter is the dean of international education and university outreach of Southern University.

 In the Louisiana House of Representatives, Carpenter serves as chair of Labor and Industrial Relations Committee.
 She is a part of the Capital Region Legislative Delegation, the Democratic Caucus, the Louisiana Legislative Black Caucus, and the Louisiana Legislative Women's Caucus.